kubernetes/community/contributors/devel/api_changes.md

   apiserver doesn't render resources in etcd undecodable after rollback.

 * Any field with a default value in one API version must have *non-nil default values* in all API versions.
-If a new field with a default value is introduced in a new API version, it is required to add a default value semantically equivalent to an unset value in old API versions, to preserve the semantic meaning of the value being unset in previous API versions.
+If a default value is added to a field in one API version, and the field didn't have a default value in previous API versions, it is required to add a default value semantically equivalent to an unset value to the field in previous API versions, to preserve the semantic meaning of the value being unset.
+This includes:
+  * a new optional field with a default value is introduced in a new API version
+  * an old optional field without a default value (i.e. can be nil) has a default value in a new API version

 ## Incompatible API changes